canonical-web-and-design/practices/workflow/deploy.md

 ### First deployment

-For the first deployement go on the apply job and update the line you added previously.
+For the first deployment go on the apply job and update the line you added previously.
 You need to change the variable `TAG_TO_DEPLOY` with the hash of the last commit in the project.

 Once this tag is updated you can run the job apply, then staging and if nothing fails production.